wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 * HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`

-* coniXerr wallet (walleXerr) in yew to build a wasm file using rafael runtime build() method like cloudflare and shuttle runtime to load the wasm file in js

-* add `XChaCha20Poly1305` end-to-end encryption for socket tls and ssl (like using certbot) between walleXerr and the coiniXerr streaming servers

 * coiniXerr engines, reset slot, mempool channel, runtime log, consensus and block validation process, transaction signature, block and merkle root and wallet address using Argon2 based on `XChaCha20Poly1305` end-to-end encryption